parflow/parflow/CONTRIBUTING.md

 This section guides you through submitting a bug report for Parflow.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:
-:computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](ISSUE_TEMPLATE.md), the information it asks for helps us resolve issues faster.

 #### Before Submitting A Bug Report